 The Importance of Current Detection.

 In one of the many court cases involving powerline electrocution, the shark-like prosecuting attorney concluded: “An uninsulated high voltage power line carrying a deadly current must be considered one of the most dangerous contrivances known to man.”
 History would agree, over the years many people have made unintentional fatal electrical contacts with this hidden danger.
 Recognizing the sources of voltage and current gets murky and, quite often, energized objects go undetected.
 We, as human beings, do not have the ability to see, hear, or smell electrical hazards.
 Many lives have been lost due to electrical currents since the earliest days of its development.
-We are in dire need of a “sixth sense” to see or hear electricity before it kills, especially when conditions become murky.
+We are in dire need of a current detection “sixth sense” to see or hear electricity before it kills, especially when conditions become murky.

 Some animals have an innate ability to sense electrical energy.
 Electroreception is the term used to describe an animal’s ability to perceive electrical stimuli.
 This is most often observed in aquatic animals although there a few notable exceptions.
 The spiny echidna and platypus are two Australian mammals that utilize specialized electroreceptors to detect the electrical fields generated by their prey.
 Also, it has been recently discovered that honeybees are able to detect the electrical fields of flowers by utilizing certain tiny hairs on their body.